JagtapSagar/Vehicle-Control/README.md

 [Longitudinal Control](#Longitudinal-Control)/[Lateral Control](#Lateral-Control)/[Running Carla Simulator](#Running-Carla-Simulator)/[Simulation](#Simulation)

-This respository includes files from the final project of the [Introduction to Self-Driving Cars](https://www.coursera.org/learn/intro-self-driving-cars) course by University of Toronto.
+This repository includes files from the final project of the [Introduction to Self-Driving Cars](https://www.coursera.org/learn/intro-self-driving-cars) course by University of Toronto.
 This project involves implementation of vehicle controllers for self-driving cars in CARLA simulator in python 3.6.

-In order to implement a fully functional controller module for autonomous car the following controls were implemented:
+To implement a fully functional controller module for autonomous car the following controls were implemented:
 * Longitudinal Control
 * Lateral Control

-The table below shows the output varaibles of the controller module and their respective ranges.
+The table below shows the output variables of the controller module and their respective ranges.

 | Description |	Variable Name	| Limits
 |---|---|---